Basic built-in functions

 Returns the minimum or maximum among N arguments.
 Those functions let you replace the SQL standard statement CASE WHEN a < b THEN a ELSE b END

-that would be too sophisticated for N more than two.
+that would be too verbose for N more than two.

 Signatures